sul-dlss-labs/preprint_affiliation_parsing/README.md

 # 🪐 Weasel Project: Affiliation Extraction and Parsing from OpenALEX Preprints

+## Design
+This project uses spaCy to extract and parse affiliations from preprints in PDF format.
+The pipeline consists of several components:

+- **PDF-to-text conversion**: Extracts plain text blocks from PDF files using [pyMuPDF](https://pymupdf.readthedocs.io/en/latest/).
+- **Text categorization**: Predicts text blocks containing affiliations using a binary text categorization model so they can be extracted separately.
+- **Named entity recognition**: Parses the extracted text blocks to identify named entities like organizations, people, and locations.
+- **Relation extraction**: Builds a graph of affiliations and their relationships to authors and institutions.

 ## Setup
 To use the workflow in this project, you need to start by installing spaCy, ideally in a new virtual environment:
 ```sh